02.04.2026

 Digital solutions to address the skill shortage at Hoffmann Group

-Holger Dermann, Project Manager eBusiness & Services at the Hoffmann Group, explains his forecast for 2024 in a short technical article.
-Important topics such as the shortage of skilled workers, the Supply Chain Act and digitalization will continue to pose major challenges for companies in the coming years.
-Countermeasures must be taken at an early stage.
+Holger Dermann, Project Manager eBusiness & Services at the Hoffmann Group, explains his forecast for 2024 in a short expert article.
+Important topics such as skills shortage, Supply Chain Act, and digitalization will continue to strongly challenge companies in the coming years.
+Companies must take countermeasures early on.

-The shortage of skilled workers affects all company departments and remains one of the biggest operational challenges, including for procurement.
+The skills shortage runs through all company departments and remains one of the greatest operational challenges, including for purchasing.
 Companies are struggling with a smaller pool of applicants and also have to compensate for more frequent staff changes.
-There is great potential here in e-procurement platforms that relieve the burden on personnel through digital and automated processes.
-This makes it easy to reallocate tied-up resources so that employees can use their time for strategic tasks.
-Overall, digital media are indispensable for integrating new staff into operational processes as quickly as possible.
-Digitalization is a decisive factor in being an attractive employer for the younger generation.
+Great potential lies in e-procurement platforms, which relieve staff through digital and automated processes.
+In this way, tied-up resources can be easily reallocated so that employees can use their time for strategic tasks.
+Digital media are overall indispensable to integrate new staff into operational processes as quickly as possible.
+In order to be attractive as an employer for the younger generation, digitalization is a decisive factor.

-Everycompany has to optimize costs.
-This makes price negotiations more challenging.
-They are also made more difficult by rising raw material prices.
-This creates high pressure on margins, which will continue in 2024.
-Companies must therefore make the most of their margins.
-This can only be achieved by optimizing processes through automation and the resulting increase in productivity.
+Every company must engage in cost optimisation.
+This makes price negotiations more demanding.
+They are additionally complicated by rising raw material prices.
+This creates high margin pressure, which will continue in 2024.
+Companies must therefore get the maximum out of their margins.
+This can only be achieved through process optimisation via automation and the resulting increase in productivity.
 In the purchasing department, this could be the introduction of an e-procurement platform.
-As long as the ordering process takes place on paper and the product and price overviews in catalogs that are difficult to update, too many employees are trapped in processes that are too time-consuming and therefore cost-intensive.
+As long as the ordering process is on paper and the goods and price overviews take place in hard-to-update catalogue tomes, too many employees are trapped in overly time-consuming and therefore cost-intensive processes.
 And ultimately, excessive process costs melt away any possible margin.

-Companies need to bring transparency to their purchasing processes and the flow of goods, especially in the area of C-parts, in order to identify optimal savings potential.
-Maverick buying is one of the biggest enemies of strategically optimized purchasing behaviour, because employees order materials in an uncontrolled manner that bypasses the purchasing department.
-This obscures the actual demand and makes strategies for potential savings almost impossible.
-Companies need to show clear paths, for example using digital tools that guide purchasing behavior within departments along predefined paths.
-Clear price lists in e-procurement systems ensure that materials are always purchased at the best price-performance ratio.
+Companies must bring transparency into their purchasing processes and the flow of goods, especially in the area of C-parts, in order to identify optimal savings potential.
+Maverick buying is one of the greatest enemies of strategically optimised purchasing behaviour, because employees order materials uncontrollably, bypassing purchasing.
+This obscures the actual demand and makes strategies for savings potential almost impossible.
+Companies must show clear paths, for example, via digital tools that steer purchasing behaviour within departments into predefined channels.
+In e-procurement systems, clear price lists ensure that materials are always purchased with the best price-performance ratio.

-Whether it's a shortage of skilled workers, cost reductions or pressure on margins, procurement management is facing some major challenges this year.
-But these need not be a spectre, as they can be solved quickly and cost-effectively with the help of smart technologies such as e-procurement platforms, process optimization and the digitalization of purchasing processes.
+Whether skills shortage, cost reductions, or margin pressure, procurement management faces some major challenges this year.
+But these do not have to be a bogeyman, because they can be solved quickly and cost-efficiently with the help of smart technologies such as e-procurement platforms, process optimisation, and digitalisation of purchasing processes.

 e-procurement-report-en